WenCongWu/DCANet/gaussian_denoising/README.md

         python convert_gray.py
 ```

-### 3. Train EDCNet
+### 3. Train DCANet

 ```
 python train.py

-Note: for the training of grayscale and color images, you need to modify the parameters of the gaussian_denoising/options/train_edcnet.json file, including n_channels, dataroot_H, in_nc and out_nc.
+Note: for the training of grayscale and color images, you need to modify the parameters of the gaussian_denoising/options/train_dcanet.json file, including n_channels, dataroot_H, in_nc and out_nc.
 ```

-### 4. Test EDCNet
+### 4. Test DCANet

 ```
 python test.py